Geoff Teall – 3’ Level – Jumping a Short Course – Part 2

 -

 German Olympic eventer Bettina Hoy shares a dressage lesson in which she works with a rider to improve balance and engagement with her mare.
-They use test movements such as leg-yield, shoulder-in, renvers and half-pass as well as counter-canter and canter–walk transitions.
+In leg-yield, the mare needs to push under more and not lean on the left rein.
+In half-pass right, Bettina offers encouragement to help the mare unlock resi...

 -